Does California Guarantee “Paternity Leave” to Dads? [Updated 2021]

 Parental leave is not just for mothers.
 If you are a new father in Southern California, you may be eligible for job-protected parental leave — and potentially even paid benefits.

-Here, our California employment law attorneys highlight some of the most important things new fathers need to know about their right to take parental leave.
+Our California employment attorneys highlight some of the most important things new fathers need to know about their right to take parental leave.

 Can New Fathers Access Paid Leave in California?